 Ticket applications will close on Friday 24th July 2020, unless sold out beforehand.

 What You Receive as an Accessibility Customer

-Complimentary carer/PA ticket, if eligible.
-Accessible Parking space if required.
+Complimentary personal assistant ticket, if eligible.
+Accessibility Parking space if required.
 Accessibility Campsite Wristband (or for alternate campsite if chosen), given to you when you arrive.

-This wristband grants access to the following festival facilities: Viewing platform at Main Stage (unsheltered).
+This wristband grants access to the following festival facilities, if applicable: Viewing platform at Main Stage (unsheltered).
 Wheelchair-accessible loos at viewing platform and medic tent (other wheelchair-accessible loos are located in each of the main toilet blocks throughout the arena).
-Use of the Accessible Drop-off/Pick-up point.
-Powerchair charging point located at the viewing platform and Accessibility campsite (also available at Boutique campsite).
+Use of the Accessibility Drop-off/Pick-up point.
+Powerchair charging point located at the viewing platform and Accessibility Campsite (also available at Boutique Campsite).
 Guide/hearing dog resting area located at the Welfare Tent.
 Lowered bars, which will also have large-print menus.
 Induction loop at check-in point.
 Partnered local taxi service off site, for those requiring wheelchair-accessible vehicles.

 Access Around Site

 Wilderness is on a large green-field site with very few hard-standing paths.
 While there are some sheltered areas it is mainly an open-air event.
 Weather and ground conditions may be variable and in times of extreme weather, mobility may become very difficult.
 We ask you to consider this before booking.
 The route from the registered blue-badge parking area/pick-up/drop-off point to the Main Arena is approximately 500m over a gravel pathway and green-field site.
 The Accessibility Campsite is approximately 150m from the Accessibility parking/pick-up/drop-off point over a green-field site.

 Please note that strobe effects may be used at the event.
 There will be no specific announcements prior to the use of strobes and lasers.